Destinations far & wide

 Japan- Cranes, Eagles & Snow Monkeys with Bird's Wildlife & Nature

 4th-15th February 2025 - The trip of a life time.
+Full and good to go

 To visit Japan in winter is a unique and wonderful experience.
 Tens of thousands of Cranes of at least 5 species can be seen dancing and displaying on the snowy fields or flying into roost against the backdrop of glorious sunsets.
 As well as the highlight of seeing these cranes, we will also get to see the awesome Steller’s Sea-Eagles and hordes of seabirds, and winter ducks on Hokkaido.